My Video Review:

 There is so much more about the A90 Discrete, which I will be writing about shortly.
 It goes for 599$ in the USA, which is only by $100 costlier to the original A90 and the final question remains the same: will it deliver an amazing performance in both a stereo and head-fi setup and will it earn its place as my daily-driver headphone amp for years to come?
 Let’s find that out together.

 If it ain’t broke, don’t fix it and that’s exactly what Topping did with the packaging.
 I am getting a familiar sight with a matte-black card-board box that houses the unit and all its accessories.
 Everything came double boxed and that’s already a common practice in the world of Hi-Fi.
 Besides wrapping everything with absurd amounts of black foam as an extra protection measure, you’ll find the unit itself, a headphone adapter, a power cable and a small surprise: a RC-16A Topping branded remote control.
 It is cheaply made and nothing is too fancy about it, but it works as intended.
 It’s made out of matte plastic with rubberized buttons, which lets you select a desired input, output and volume level.
-If you would like to own a fancier remote, may I suggest getting their RC22 aluminum remote control that’s smaller, heavier and way nicer – a must-have upgrade for all Topping users.

 In the usual fashion, there’s a warranty card that doubles as a product catalogue and a user manual that doubles as measurements analysis.
 Starting with Signal-to-Noise ratio and finishing with Total-Harmonic-Distortion, everything can be found in the manual and I wish amplifier makers would take notes and deliver a similar experience.
 So far so good, I have nothing to complain.
 I’m pleased the most about the included remote control, which will be helping me tremendously in a stereo setup.